About the Department of Art

-Painting and drawing courses develop students' ideas by exploring different painting techniques and media through demonstration, investigation and experimentation.
+Painting courses develop students' ideas by exploring different painting techniques and media through demonstration, investigation and experimentation.

 The photography program pursues an evolving curriculum that embraces the digital era of photography, but it remains true to its roots of students painting words with light.